 Fighting Toenail Fungus:

 Q. I have lived with a fungus infection of one big toenail for several years.
-I tried various over-the-counter remedies with no success.
+Various over-the-counter remedies I tried did not work.

 I read the following article in the “CR Health” department of the March, 2006 issue of Consumer Reports magazine: